Vice President of Technology

 Michael Napolitano was the first developer hired by Peregrine Global Services, and as a result, he is the person responsible for much technology behind Peregrine’s solutions today.
 Since 2009, Michael has built and maintained mission-critical applications, collaborated on the development of new service offerings, consulted directly with clients, and managed support tickets.
-With more than 20 years of experience programming small- to large-scale web applications, Michael transitioned to a position of leadership, influence, and communication in January 2021 as the Director of Programming & Development.
+With more than 20 years of experience programming small- to large-scale web applications, Michael transitioned to a position of leadership, influence, and communication in January 2023 as the Vice President of Technology.
 A software developer at heart, Mr. Napolitano expanded his comfort zone to better support Peregrine Global Services’ core mission and vision of impacting the higher education world and supporting fellow employees on the frontlines making that happen.

 Drawing from his experience, Michael effectively directs the software development team, assists with hands-on data modeling, UI/UX design, and programming, guides the use of core technologies and applications for all products and services, works with the team to produce project roadmaps, and writes process and standards for the software development lifecycle.
 As a leader, Michael is best known for keeping a positive attitude as he believes positivity creates opportunities that lead to success.